apache/doris/docs/en/docs/data-operate/import/import-way/spark-load-manual.md

 + `enable_spark_load`

 Open spark load and create resource.
 The default value is false.
 This feature is turned off.

+**Note:** This parameter has been deleted in version 1.2, spark_load is enabled by default.

 + `spark_load_default_timeout_second`